Manage multi-user passwords from any machine with Internet access. Or, install Secret Server password manager locally on your own network.

 Read about two-factor authentication >

-Generate passwords automatically using the settings of the template used to create a Secret.
+Generate passwords automatically for multiple users via the settings of the template used to create a Secret.

 Read about generating secure passwords >